 While product reviews can help build trust for your products, shop reviews can help build trust for your shop, which is also very important.
 Many shoppers research their products diligently before deciding on a seller.
 Therefore, they will have been convinced that they’ve found the product long before they’ve arrived on your product page.

-That means that shopper's challenge is finding a shop to purchase from.
+That means that the shopper's challenge is finding a shop to purchase it from.
 Price is always a factor, but so is reliability.
 Many shoppers are happy to pay a bit more in order to have more peace of mind, so displaying your shop reviews can also be beneficial for your product pages.

 Some reviews providers offer a widget (like the Trustbadge®) to display shop ratings along with some sample reviews and links to read more reviews.
+On top of that, users are offered the Buyer Protection, a kind of money-back guarantee in case of non-delivery.

 The Trustbadge appears throughout your website.
 Clicking on it reveals a lot of information about the trustworthiness of your shop.